 8. In case, when some alteration of our data attribute table is needed, we must open it and do the relevant changes (Pic.
 14).
 They usually include removing unwanted columns and adding some new ones with the fill-up based on activating single elements included in our layer.
 Remember to toggle the editing mode at the very beginning!

 Remember, that your feature can be updated only by clicking the leftmost ordering number as per in the screenshot below (Pic.
 15).

 When you have finished your work, remember to save all the edits by clicking on the floppy disk icon (Pic.
 16).

-Another thing, which you could want to do is changing the name of our fields.
-It’s easily achievable, when do the right-click on our layer, then select the “Properties” and choose the “Fields” option.
+Another thing, you could want to do is change the name of our fields.
+It’s easily achievable, when do right-click on our layer, then select the “Properties” and choose the “Fields” option.
 Next, we can select a field, which name we need to change by double-clicking on it.
 Since our cursor is inside the string, we can change it (Pic.
 17).

 When everything is correct, click “Apply” and next “OK”.